sparshgup/data-science-olin-s2025/challenges/c02-michelson-assignment.md

 - That standard deviation within each category could provide further insights into measurement variability.

+**Possible hypothesis for the discrepancy between our table and Michelson’s original table:**

+- Michelson may have excluded certain measurements due to experimental conditions or errors that were not recorded in our dataset.

+- Michelson may have applied different rounding conventions when computing the mean velocity, leading to slight variations.

+- If the data was transcribed manually from Michelson’s publication, there could be small errors in recorded values.

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of light in a vacuum.
 In total, he added $+92$ km/s to his mean estimate